W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 01 - Intro to GitHub and CPP.md

 ---

-## Part 1: Registering a GitHub account
+## Project 1: Creating a GitHub account

 First, you will register an account on GitHub.
 Accounts and using the service is free, so long as your code is